Do I really need to network?

 All in the details

-It’s easy to forget about the little things, or to think they won’t make a difference.
+It’s easy to forget about the little things or to think they won’t make a difference.
 But they do.
 Pay attention to the small details – everything from your email signature to your business card design.
 All these elements together are what add up to make you a complete package as a businessperson and a networker.

 Ask not what they can do for you…

 But think about what you can do for them.
 That is, don’t go into your networking interactions thinking about what you’re going to get out of them.
-Yes, you have a goal in mind and are looking for a way to benefit your business, but a self-centred approach just isn’t the way to go.
+Yes, you have a goal in mind and are looking for a way to benefit your business, but a self-centered approach just isn’t the way to go.
 You have to be able to show people what they’re going to get out of it.

 So, if you’re looking for a way to get your business featured in a local magazine, don’t approach it like you’re asking for a favour.
 Instead, demonstrate to the writer or editor that your brand is relevant and interesting to the magazine’s audience.
 Even better, go a step further and offer something in return.
 Tell that magazine editor that you’ll keep copies of his publication in the lobby or waiting area of your business.
 Or offer to do a cooperative promotion – with every new magazine subscription, the subscriber gets a nice discount with you.